SchumacherFM/Magento-Markdown/README.md

 Because you want to get rid of the TinyMCE and force your customer to use easy and limited syntax.

-You can edit your text with external editors:
+You can edit your markdown text with external editors:

 #### Mac OS X